 Jurgens Park is a 15.5-acre large neighborhood park that serves as a center for neighborhood activity and team sports in northwest Tualatin.
 The site offers thematic and open play opportunities, gathering areas, and access to the Tualatin River.
-Site recommendations for Jurgens Park focus on enhancing the site to introduce new uses and restoring/stewarding natural areas around the pond and along the river.
+Site recommendations for Jurgens Park focus on expanding the park by acquiring an adjacent space, enhancing the site to introduce new uses, and restoring/stewarding natural areas around the pond and along the river.